ckaestne/seai/lectures/02_components/components.md

 * Convert data into a useful form
 * Normalize data
 * Include context
-* Remove misleading things
+* Remove misleading/useless items
-* In delivery prediction:
+* Q. What features would you use for delivery prediction?

 ----